Motorola now shipping 100,000 Moto X phones weekly from Texas

 He would not say how many of the phones now being shipped were standard models sold by wireless carriers, and how many were custom-designed models that consumers ordered directly from Motorola's website.
 He said only that custom orders were "substantial" and Motorola was selling the phones at a profit.

-Flextronics CEO Mike McNamara said in a separate interview that the labor cost of manufacturing a phone in the United States, where workers are paid about $12 to $14 an hour, is about three times higher than in China, where a typical hourly wage is about $4.
+Flextronics CEO Mike McNamara said in a separate interview that the labour cost of manufacturing a phone in the United States, where workers are paid about $12 (7.63 pounds) to $14 an hour, is about three times higher than in China, where a typical hourly wage is about $4.

 But operating a facility in the U.S. offered other advantages, including the ability to get custom-built phones to consumers in the country in four days, and lower freight and logistics costs.